genidma/teatime-accessibility/README.md

 Screenshot of the main GUI (graphical user interface) from version 1.3.2 of the app
 ![screenshot](./screenshots/2025-07-10-1927-UTC-.png-screenshot-for-README.png)

 Screenshot of the Statistics engine that is built into the app.
 It automatically records the number of sessions by date.
-As well, giving you a breakdown of the Total number of breaks, Total Time for your Sessions and the Average Duration of your Sessions
+Including, breakdown for the Total number of breaks, Total Time for Sessions, Average Duration considering duration of all the Sessions
 ![screenshot for stats](./screenshots/2025-07-10-1927-UTC-.png-screenshot-for-README-STATS.png)

 ## Accessibility Features